JasonYao3/TTC_transit_delay_proj/README.md

 * Finch, Kennedy, Warden, STC and Downsview stations are the most frequent bus delay location.

 ### Subway
-* Around 8 AM has the most occurence of delays out of all hours with 3048 of records and around 4 AM has the longest delay last about 25 minute.
+* 8 AM has the most occurence of delays out of all hours with 7%, and around 4 AM has the longest delay last about 25 minute.
 * Most delays are 3 minutes long with 14333 of records.
 * Most delays happened on the Bloor-Danforth and Yonge-University lines, but delays on the Scarborough line take roughly 2 to 3 minutes longer than the other lines.
 * Most subway delays are due to issues around disorderly patron, injured or ill customer on train and passenger assistance alarm activated in station.